 Clinical Research Division, Fred Hutch

 Dr. Ajay Gopal develops new targeted treatments for patients with lymphoma.
 One of his focus areas is radioimmunotherapy, a precision-targeted form of radiation designed to kill cancer cells while minimizing damage to healthy cells.
 In radioimmunotherapy, cancer-targeting antibodies carry radioactive particles straight to tumors, bypassing healthy tissues.
 Dr. Gopal conducts clinical trials of new bone marrow transplant protocols that incorporate radioimmunotherapy to prepare patients for transplantation.
 Dr. Gopal also conducts clinical research on low-toxicity drugs for patients with indolent lymphomas that activate the cancer cells’ self-destruct mechanism.
 Finally, Dr. Gopal studies new strategies for safely curing lymphoma in older adults.
-He is director of clinical research in hematological malignancies and hematology at Seattle Cancer Care Alliance, Fred Hutch’s clinical-care partner.
+He is director of clinical research in hematological malignancies and hematology at Fred Hutchinson Cancer Center.

 Professor, Medical Oncology Division